chrismo/talks/productivity/productivity.md

 In addition to feedback during development of new code, re-running our tests can protect previously developed code.

-Checklists are a powerful tool used in aviation and medicine to avoid mental errors and making sure things are working before flying away from the ground or cutting open a patient.
+Checklists have shown themselves to be a powerful tool in the fields of aviation and medicine, to avoid mental errors and make sure things are working before thumbing our noses at gravity or cutting into a patient.

 Our test suites are a huge, automated pre-deploy checklist.